Galleria Shopping Centre (Perth)

-Galleria Shopping Centre (formerly known as Westfield Galleria, Centro Galleria and Galleria) is a shopping centre located in Morley, about 8 km northeast of the Perth central business district.
+Galleria Shopping Centre (formerly known as Westfield Galleria, Centro Galleria and Galleria) is a shopping centre in Morley, about 8 km northeast of the Perth central business district.
 It is the fifth largest shopping centre in Western Australia, with several major retailers and approximately 300 specialty retailers.

 The present centre was constructed in stages between 1988 with Coles and Kmart Australia opening, and in 1994 with the addition of Greater Union and Myer.
 In 2008 a new area on level 2 was constructed for Rebel Sports.
 Although plans for a major redevelopment were first announced in 2013, construction only commenced in September 2025, with completion expected in 2026.